semuconsulting/SEMU_SSD1331/README.md

 ## Current Status

-The following bitmap display functions are implemented using various hardware and software optimisations:
+The following structured bitmap display functions are implemented using various hardware and software optimisations:
 * drawImage (from flash (PROGMEM) memory map.
 Utilises hardware pointer auto-increment to improve speed).
 Includes support for transparent images with specified transparency colour.
 * drawMaskedImage (draw 'masked' image with specified mask overlay (matte) and colour)